condit/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/README.md

 # Load the gem
 require 'vendor-direct-fulfillment-shipping-api-model'

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CustomerInvoicesApi.new
+purchase_order_number = 'purchase_order_number_example' # String | Purchase order number of the shipment for which to return the invoice.

+begin
+  result = api_instance.get_customer_invoice(purchase_order_number)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling CustomerInvoicesApi->get_customer_invoice: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CustomerInvoicesApi.new
+created_after = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Orders that became available after this date and time will be included in the result.
+Must be in ISO-8601 date/time format. created_before = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Orders that became available before this date and time will be included in the result.
+Must be in ISO-8601 date/time format. opts = {
+  ship_from_party_id: 'ship_from_party_id_example', # String | The vendor warehouseId for order fulfillment.
+If not specified, the result will contain orders for all warehouses.
+  limit: 56, # Integer | The limit to the number of records returned
+  sort_order: 'sort_order_example', # String | Sort ASC or DESC by order creation date.
+  next_token: 'next_token_example' # String | Used for pagination when there are more orders than the specified result size limit.
+The token value is returned in the previous API call.
+}

+begin
+  result = api_instance.get_customer_invoices(created_after, created_before, opts)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling CustomerInvoicesApi->get_customer_invoices: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingApi.new
+purchase_order_number = 'purchase_order_number_example' # String | The purchaseOrderNumber for the packing slip you want.

+begin
+  result = api_instance.get_packing_slip(purchase_order_number)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling VendorShippingApi->get_packing_slip: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingApi.new
+created_after = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Packing slips that became available after this date and time will be included in the result.
+Must be in ISO-8601 date/time format. created_before = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Packing slips that became available before this date and time will be included in the result.
+Must be in ISO-8601 date/time format. opts = {
+  ship_from_party_id: 'ship_from_party_id_example', # String | The vendor warehouseId for order fulfillment.
+If not specified the result will contain orders for all warehouses.
+  limit: 56, # Integer | The limit to the number of records returned
+  sort_order: 'ASC', # String | Sort ASC or DESC by packing slip creation date.
+  next_token: 'next_token_example' # String | Used for pagination when there are more packing slips than the specified result size limit.
+The token value is returned in the previous API call.
+}

+begin
+  result = api_instance.get_packing_slips(created_after, created_before, opts)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling VendorShippingApi->get_packing_slips: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingApi.new
+body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::SubmitShipmentConfirmationsRequest.new # SubmitShipmentConfirmationsRequest |

+begin
+  result = api_instance.submit_shipment_confirmations(body)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling VendorShippingApi->submit_shipment_confirmations: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingApi.new
+body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::SubmitShipmentStatusUpdatesRequest.new # SubmitShipmentStatusUpdatesRequest |

+begin
+  result = api_instance.submit_shipment_status_updates(body)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling VendorShippingApi->submit_shipment_status_updates: #{e}" end

+api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new
+body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CreateShippingLabelsRequest.new # CreateShippingLabelsRequest |
+purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping labels.
+It should be the same purchaseOrderNumber as received in the order.

+begin
+  result = api_instance.create_shipping_labels(body, purchase_order_number)
+  p result
+rescue AmzSpApi::VendorDirectFulfillmentShippingApiModel::ApiError => e
+  puts "Exception when calling VendorShippingLabelsApi->create_shipping_labels: #{e}" end

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new
 purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping label.
 It should be the same purchaseOrderNumber as received in the order.